martinchernyavskiy/Notes/Math/Linear Algebra/Concepts/Midterm2/Diagonalization.md

 - Non-example 2: ...

 ## Theorems
-- Matrix is diagonizable if its left multiplication transformation is
+- Matrix is diagonalizable if its left multiplication transformation is.
+	- If there exists Q for which Q^-1 A Q is diagonal
+- v in Rn is eigenvector of A if its in kernel of N(A - cIn)